Modoc War: Peace Commission appointed

 On January 25, Columbus Delano, Secretary of the Interior, appointed a Peace Commission to negotiate with Captain Jack.
 The Commission consisted of Alfred B. Meacham, the former superintendent for Oregon as chairman; Jesse Applegate, and Samuel Case.
 General Edward Canby, commander in the Pacific Northwest, was appointed to serve the commission as counselor.
 Frank and Toby Riddle were appointed as interpreters.
+Toby Riddle (sometimes spelled as Tobey) was a Modoc woman and a cousin of Kintpuash.

 On February 19, the Peace Commission held its first meeting at Fairchild's ranch, west of the lava beds.
 A messenger was sent to arrange a meeting with Captain Jack.
 He agreed that if the commission would send John Fairchild and Bob Whittle, two settlers, to the edge of the lava beds he would talk to them.
 When Fairchild and Whittle went to the lava beds, Captain Jack told them he would talk with the commission if they would return with Judge Elijah Steele of Yreka as the judge had been friendly to Captain Jack.

 Steele went to the Stronghold.
 After a night in the Stronghold, Steele returned to Fairchild's ranch and informed the Peace Commission that the Modoc were planning treachery, and that all efforts of the commission would be useless.
 Meacham wired the Secretary of the Interior, informing him of Steele's opinion.
 The Secretary instructed Meacham to continue negotiations for peace.
 Judge A. M. Rosborough was added to the commission.
 Jesse Applegate and Samuel Case resigned and were replaced by Rev. Eleazer Thomas and L. S. Dyar.

 In April, Gillem's Camp was established at the edge of the lava beds, two and one-half miles west of the Stronghold.
 Col. Alvan C. Gillem was placed in command of all troops, including those at Hospital Rock commanded by Col. E. C. Mason.

 On April 2, the commission and Captain Jack met in the lava beds midway between the Stronghold and Gillem's Camp.
 At this meeting Captain Jack proposed: (1) Complete pardon of all Modoc; (2) Withdrawal of all troops; and (3) The right to select their own reservation.
 The Peace Commission proposed: (1) That Captain Jack and his band go to a reservation selected by the government; (2) That the Modoc guilty of killing the settlers be surrendered and tried for murder.
 After much discussion, the meeting broke up with no resolution.